Realizing Algebra Structures on Free Resolutions of Grade 3 Perfect Ideals: Multiplication in Tor Algebras of Linked Ideals---Proofs

-In the cases above, notice that each possibility results in a distinct format.
-Thus the format can be used to distinguish between the eight possibilities.
-In this work, we focus on only the first five possibilities. \end{chunk}
+Notice that each format arises from distinct values of $\rank(\phi_1\otimes \Bbbk)$ and $\rank(\phi_2\otimes \Bbbk)$, described in \Cref{tab:4} below.
+In this work, we focus on only the first five possibilities.
+The remaining possibilities are discussed in works such as \cite{CVW20Linkage}.